rylev/component-book/src/encoding.md

 )
 ```

-You'll notice that we are no longer first delcaring an alias before instantiating `$secondInstance`.
-Instead we delcare the alias in the same line as declaring the export of our inline instance with `(func $firstInstance "two")`.
+You'll notice that we are no longer first declaring an alias before instantiating `$secondInstance`.
+Instead we declare the alias in the same line as declaring the export of our inline instance with `(func $firstInstance "two")`.
 Just like before, this reaches into `$firstInstance` and brings the "two" function into scope for our use.

 > *Note*: We're only showing linking of *core modules*, because we need to introduce component-level type and function definitions before we can do that.